teo-mal/Project_Covid_Data_Exploration/README.md

 This insight underscores the importance of managing chronic health conditions to improve resilience against pandemics and other public health emergencies.

 **B.** This query seeks to explore the relationship between the annual number of deaths attributed to cardiovascular disease and COVID-19 deaths across all countries by joining the two tables of our data.

+**B.** .This query seeks to explore the relationship between the annual number of deaths attributed to cardiovascular disease and COVID-19 deaths across all countries.
+A Common Table Expression (CTE) is used to first calculate the total number of cardiovascular cases from one table of the data(covid_vaccinations table).Then, an inner join is performed between this CTE and the COVID-19 deaths table to compare the total number of cardiovascular disease deaths with the total number of COVID-19 deaths for each country.

 ```sql
 WITH cardiovasc_death_cases AS